Thoughtscript/truth-predicate-eliminability-sorting-algorithm/README.md

 ## Context

-There's widespread consensus that no offered solution to the **Liar Paradox** gets all of the following:
+There's widespread consensus that no (previously) offered solution to the **Liar Paradox** gets all of the following:
 1. All the other **Alethic Paradoxes**: *Yablo-Visser*, *Liar Cycles*, *Revenge Sentences*, *Boolean Compounds*, *Curry Compounds*, *McGee Sentences*, etc.
 2. No ***touted*** "philosophical (non-formal/mathematical) solution" can prove its formal correctness (**Soundness**, **Completeness**, **Consistency**, Metalogical Theorems, address **Tarski's Undefiniability Theorem**, etc.).
 (These are mostly what you'd find on the SEP article about the **Liar Paradox**.)
 3. No formal solution can explain the big "philosophical why" (it must explain the problem) while addressing issues of formal correctness.
 It mustn't just be an ad-hoc trick of mathematical machinery.